danlynn/docker-rails-template/README.md

       64 bytes from 192.168.111.111: icmp_seq=3 ttl=64 time=0.034 ms
       ```

       If you get timeout messages instead of results like this then try going back over these instructions and figuring out what you missed.
+It might be useful to tail the system log for launchd messages in this case:

+      ```bash
+      $ sudo tail -f /var/log/system.log
+      ```

+      Also, you can stop and restart the daemon without a reboot with:

+      ```bash
+      $ sudo launchctl unload /Library/LaunchDaemons/alias_loopback.plist
+      $ sudo launchctl load /Library/LaunchDaemons/alias_loopback.plist
+      ```

 4. Remove yourself from the sudoers file (if you don't run with admin privileges)
    1. Edit the sudoers file: